Ultimate Guide To WordPress RSS

 RSS Post Importer

-The RSS Post Importer plugin lets you curate, syndicate, import, merge and display full text feeds (RSS, Atom, etc.) on your WordPress blog.
+RSS Post Importer lets you curate, import, syndicate, merge and display full-text feeds on your WordPress blog.

-RSS Post Importer will fetch an RSS feed and publish the entire content of each item in your feed as a standalone post.
+The plugin will fetch an RSS feed and publish the full article content of every item in your feed as a standalone post.

 For more details, go here: